Eurocell Executes Share Buyback Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Eurocell plc has executed a share buyback program, purchasing 10,837 of its ordinary shares at a price of 152.50 pence each on the London Stock Exchange.
-This transaction reduces the company’s share capital to 101,083,252 shares, impacting the total number of voting rights and potentially influencing shareholder interest calculations under the Financial Conduct Authority’s rules.
+Eurocell plc has executed a share buyback program, purchasing 5,226 of its ordinary shares at a consistent price of 123.50 pence per share on the London Stock Exchange.
+This transaction adjusts the company’s issued share capital to 100,287,560 shares, impacting shareholder calculations under the Financial Conduct Authority’s rules.

-The most recent analyst rating on (GB:ECEL) stock is a Buy with a £200.00 price target.
-To see the full list of analyst forecasts on Eurocell stock, see the GB:ECEL Stock Forecast page.

 Spark’s Take on GB:ECEL Stock